lopezdsr/sql-query/sql-query.md

 - If you receive an error message stating that some columns are not found in the input columns, but the columns do exist in the input file, check if the input file format being specified using 'STORED AS' in the SQL statement is the actual file format of your current file.
-- In order to further process CSV output with SQL Query, all values have to be contained within one line.
+- In order to further process CSV output with {{site.data.keyword.sqlquery_short}}, all values have to be contained within one line.
 The multi-line option is not supported and therefore must be manually changed.
 To remove new lines from multi-line column values, use the SQL function `regexp_replace`.
 For example, a CSV object `data` has an attribute `multi_line` containing values spanning multiple lines.
-To select a subset of rows based on a `condition` and store it on COS for further processing, a skeleton SQL statement looks like the following:
+To select a subset of rows based on a `condition` and store it on COS for further processing, a skeleton
+SQL statement looks like the following:

 	`SELECT regexp_replace(multi_line, '[\\r\\n]', ' ') as multi_line FROM data STORED AS CSV WHERE condition`

 - Ensure that each SQL query updating the composite object uses the same column select list, meaning that names of columns and sequence of columns have to be identical.
 Otherwise, composed objects become unreadable due to incompatible headers stored in different parts of the object.
 - Ensure that for growing composite objects, all SQL statements that update the object and introduce new columns to a column selection list, add these columns to the end of the column list.
 If this is not the case, the structure of the object gets corrupted, causing unreadable objects, corrupted data, or unreliable results.